U.S. fines Southwest Airlines $1.6 million over runway delays

 Federal rules adopted in 2009 bar airlines from holding passengers on a runway for more than three hours without offering them a chance to leave, although exceptions for safety and security are allowed.

-According to the department, Southwest’s crew scheduling system malfunctioned Jan.
-2-3, 2014, triggering a staff shortage that, together with a severe winter storm, led to the delays.
+According to the department, Southwest’s crew scheduling system malfunctioned between Jan.
+2 and Jan.
+3, 2014, triggering a staff shortage that, together with a severe winter storm, led to the delays.

-Southwest said in its statement that while the airline was able to get passengers safely to Midway despite the snowstorm, the tarmac was full of planes from canceled outbound flights.

-“Our efforts fell short in the face of challenging operational conditions,” it said.
-It added that the airline had since taken steps to improve its operations and prevent another such delay.